 It can be easy to get caught up in competition at school, however it is important for a parent to let their child be aware that things do not need to be perfect, and that they don’t need to be perfect.
 “Let your child know that it is okay to get something wrong and feel unsure, feel free to share the mistakes you’ve made and how you learned.
 Most importantly, let your child know you love them for who they are and that they are brave by being themselves,” says Sema.

-Being Brave (RRP $19.95) will be available from Amazon, other online outlets and for order from bookshops from Tuesday 24 September 2019.
+Being Brave (RRP $19.95) is available from Amazon, other online outlets and for order from bookshops.